|

 person's local and long-term

-A healthy (func-tional)
+needs.
+A healthy (functional)

 relationship promotes the wellbeing, satisfaction, and growth of both

 people over time.
-So relation-ships vary between "very nurturing" (need-satisfying) and "very
+So relationships vary between "very nurturing" (need-satisfying) and "very

 This is also true with each relationship among the dynamic

-that
+subselves that

 make up your